data2code/tamarind/README.md

 We may use -W to avoid waiting.
 The submission will exit without monitoring. tmrmonitor, tmrdownload, tmrdeljob will be used to manually manuscript the submission

+### Run Boltz

+Model should support two additional arguments, we will use Boltz as the example.

+	tmrrun boltz --debug
+		The --debug option will enable the API calls to print out the response text

+	tmrrun boltz --setting='{"version":"1.0.0"}' -n myrun -o output_folder input.csv
+		Model has default settings, one can overwrite it by providing --setting with a JSON string.
+		Here the default boltz model is version 2, but we can overwrite it to use boltz-1.

 ## Developer